hivesolutions/budy/README.md

 # [Budy](http://budy.hive.pt)

-Simple e-commerce infra-structure, able to provide a simple experience equivalent to that of platforms like [Shopify](http://www.shopify.com).
+Simple E-commerce infra-structure, able to provide a simple experience equivalent to that of platforms like [Shopify](http://www.shopify.com).

 ## Design